+The COVID-19 pandemic showed how important nurses are, but even before the pandemic, nursing was a great career bet.
 Nursing is one of the fastest growing careers in the country, thanks to a labor shortage and a healthcare system that increasingly recognizes the incredible value of health practitioners.
 Today’s nurses can serve in numerous roles, depending on their education and training.
 Entry-level nurses may work in clinics or offices under the supervision of doctors or surgeons.
 With more training and education, some nurses can practice independently, depending on where they live.

 No matter what you’re interested in or how you prefer to work, there are several options for you to choose from.
 For example, nurse practitioners fill many of the same roles as doctors, and they command high salaries.
 Similarly, midwives support low-risk women through pregnancy, birth, and beyond.
 They may work in hospitals, birth centers, or medical offices.
 If you prefer to work with older patients who are navigating through the challenges of aging, becoming a geriatric nurse may be a great fit.
 You can also promote better mental health as a psychiatric mental health nurse, or tend to newborns and children as a pediatric nurse.

-Careers in business are booming.
 Every company needs business experts, from the smallest family operations to the largest multinational conglomerates.
 In 2016, the National Association of Colleges and Employers emphasized that graduates with business-related degrees, such as business administration, were in the highest demand.

 You don’t have to enjoy crunching numbers to have a fulfilling career in business.
 After all, there are plenty of different organizations committed to just about everything, from caring for pets and supporting aging seniors to managing finances and banking.
 And if you’ve ever thought about going into business for yourself, a bachelor’s or master’s can offer you the credentials you need to get more lucrative prospects.